Mendelian Genetics

 • An organism’s genotype is the particular collection of alleles found in its DNA.
 An organism with two of the same alleles for a particular gene is homozygous at that locus; an organism with two different alleles for a particular gene is heterozygous at that locus.

 • An organism’s phenotype is its observable traits.
-An organism can have a heterozygous at a particular locus but have a phenotype that looks like only one of the two alleles.
-This is because some alleles mask the appearance of others in a dominant/recessive pattern.
+An organism can have a heterozygous genotype at a particular locus but have a phenotype that looks like only one of the two alleles.
+This is because one allele is dominant and masks the effect of the other, recessive allele in a dominant/recessive pattern.

 • A dominant allele produces its phenotype whether the organism is homozygous or heterozygous at that locus.
 For example, in humans the allele for brown eyes is dominant to the allele for blue eyes, so a person who is heterozygous at the eye color locus will have brown eyes.